 This unique system was invented in the USA and built at a test track in Gifu, Japan.
 While actually being selected for both Seattle and Tokyo, Alweg later won out for those milestone monorails.
 The Lockheed design is similar to Alweg in that it uses a concrete beam, but the track and wheels are steel.
 Two were built for transportation in Japan, yet they no longer operate.

-We've chosen to end our history section on the monorail that began the modern era of transit monorails.
+We end with the monorail that began the modern era of transit monorails.
 The Tokyo/Haneda Monorail was the first major system to incorporate the Alweg design and use switches for direction reversal.
 It continues to operate safely and at a profit today.
-More information on the Tokyo Monorail (with pictures of current trains) can be found in the Where Are They section.